-(Million yen) Previous consolidated fiscal year Consolidated fiscal year under review (From April 1, 2022 to March 31, 2023) (From April 1, 2023 to March 31, 2024) Profit before tax -158 -178
+Previous consolidated fiscal year (From April 1, 2023 to March 31, 2024) Consolidated fiscal year under review (From April 1, 2024 to March 31, 2025) Profit before tax -178 -145

 (7) Market price volatility risk management

 The Group holds listed stocks for the purpose of cross shareholding, including the efficient implementation of business alliances.
 Because the market prices of listed stocks are decided based on market mechanisms, their value could be changed as a result of trends in the market economy.
 The Group regularly checks the market prices of listed stocks and the financial position of issuers and continuously reviews the shareholding situation, taking the relationship with business partners into account.